-FTA and FHWA jointly confirm project eligibility.
+FTA and FHWA confirm project eligibility.
 Funding transfers are permitted only for projects contained in an approved metropolitan transportation improvement program (TIP) and/or statewide transportation improvement program (STIP).
 Once eligible, the MPO and State DOT will add the project championed by the project sponsor to a publicly reviewed regional TIP and/or STIP.
+At end of the chapter, click on the relevant entity type to navigate to the next step.